Tarantula / Fasten Your Seatbelt: Charts

 "Tarantula" / "Fasten Your Seatbelt" entered the UK Singles Chart on week 27, 2005.
 It peaked at number 60 before dropping out a week later.

+Certifications

 In other media

 "Tarantula" can be heard in the episode seven, series two of Skins when Effy, Tony and Pandora enter to the club followed by Sid's artistic scene.
 It is also featured in the soundtrack for the 2008 PS3 Racing game, MotorStorm: Pacific Rift.
-“Fasten Your Seatbelts” was played during Season 2 Episode 6 of Ideal during Moz’s party.
+“Fasten Your Seatbelts” was played during Season 2 Episode 6 of Ideal during Moz's party.